Back in 2017, I agreed to use my Facebook groups for business.

 Every now and then, I thought to myself:

 How to convince brands to do engaging, purpose led marketing campaigns in my community?

 How to showcase people and brands, the power of my community?

 How to set expectations of a brand on how much engagement a post or campaign can drive in my community?

 And from there, I stumbled onto this question:

 What is the power of doing a single post in my community?

-In that exact moment, I knew if I had the answer to this, I would be able to convince any brand to partner with my Facebook group and showcase the power of my community in its full glory.
+In that exact moment, I knew if I had the answer to this, I would be able to convince any brand to partner with my Facebook group, showcase its power in full glory, and use my Facebook groups for business.

 I immediately rushed over to my Facebook Analytics tab to find the answer to this question.
 But, I realised that there was no specific metric that tracks the power of a single post in my Facebook group.